hyperledger-labs/yui-ibc-solidity/docs/architecture.md

 IBC-Solidity is an IBC implementation in solidity.
 Many implementations comply with [ICS](https://github.com/cosmos/ibc) and [ibc-go](https://github.com/cosmos/ibc-go).

-This document describes the overview of architecture and some specs that take into account the limitations of ethereum and solidity.
+This document describes the overview of architecture and key points that we consider the limitations of ethereum and solidity.

 ## Repository Structure